Trying to decipher the relationship between inflation and the stock market can feel puzzling at the best of times.

 Obviously maintaining the right balance in the economy is more complex than warming a bowl of porridge, but you get the idea.

 How much has inflation increased in 2022?

-According to the ONS, the CPI rose by 9% in the 12 months to April 2022.
-The rate was 8.3% in the US, with both measures sitting around 40-year highs.
+According to the ONS, the CPI rose by 9.9% in the 12 months to August 2022.
+The rate was 8.2% in the year up to September over in the US, with both measures sitting around 40-year highs.

 Why is inflation so high in the UK?

 Unfortunately, we’re being hit by a barrage of inflationary pressures from all angles.
 In the wake of the coronavirus pandemic, the UK is having to deal with:

 - Global supply chain squeezes, which mean lower levels of production and more expensive materials.

 - Rising oil and gas costs, further fuelled by the conflict in Ukraine.

 - Staff shortages and higher household costs, creating demands for higher pay.

 - House prices tearing off into the stratosphere.